SoftwareHeritage/swh-environment/README.md

 ~/swh-environment$ git clone https://forge.softwareheritage.org/source/swh-environment.git .
 ```

-Note the `.` at the end of this command : we want the git repository to be
+Note the `.` at the end of this command: we want the git repository to be
 cloned directly in the `~/swh-environment` directory, not in a sub directory.
 Also note that if you haven't done it yet and you want to hack the source code
 of one or more Software Heritage packages, you really should read the